csourcesc/csourcesc.github.io/README.md

 <img src="logo-readme.png" alt="CatSource"></p>

-CatSource is a blog for tutorials, resources and more, for Scratchers.
+CatSource is an open-source blog for tutorials, resources and more, for Scratch.
+It is build on Jekyll (ruby).